comprna/R2Dtool/README.md

 - Compatible feature types (col3) include 'transcript'/'mRNA', 'exon', 'CDS', 'five_prime_utr'/'5UTR'/'UTR' and 'three_prime_utr'/'3UTR'/'UTR'
 - 'exon', 'transcript', and 'UTR' feature types are __required__ for liftover and annotation
-- Column 9 should contain 'transcript_id', 'gene_id', 'gene_name', and some variety of biotype attribute (e.g. 'transcript_biotype', 'transcript_type', 'gene_type', or 'gene_biotype')
+- Column 9 should optinally contain 'transcript_id', 'gene_id', 'gene_name', and some variety of biotype attribute (e.g. 'transcript_biotype', 'transcript_type', 'gene_type', or 'gene_biotype').
+This data is used for R2Dtool's annotation function.

-The GTF annotation provided must contain identical gene structures used to generate the transcriptome, including identical transcript names in the FASTA header.
+Critically, the GTF annotation provided __must__ contain identical gene structures used to generate the transcriptome, including identical transcript names in the FASTA header.
 One option is to use genomes, transcriptomes and gene structures from the same genome release.
-Another option is for users to generate their own transcriptome using a genome and gene structure file, e.g. using gffread.
+Another option is for users to generate their own transcriptome using a genome and gene structure file, e.g. using [gffread](https://ccb.jhu.edu/software/stringtie/gff.shtml#gffread_ex).

 # Utilities